Photographys and video’s

 *

-Ther place of the survival illegal and uninsured work.
+The place of illegal and uninsured work.

 Where shadows move invisibly carrying misshaped luggage.

-Recurring images on the beach, but also in the city, in front of museums, tourist spots and other leisure areas.
+Images recurring on the beach, but also in the city, in front of museums, tourist spots and other leisure areas.

-Sometimes, children.
+Occasionally, children.

 In Europe, those who recently fled war and famine, those who crossed the ocean in precarious boats and survived the crossing, refugees, asylum seekers, illegal immigrants.